Top 10 ways to be more eco-friendly at home

 Upcycle your old things

 We all have stuff in our home that no longer serves a purpose.
-But before you decide to recycle it, or worse still, chuck it in the bin, think about repurposing and upcycling.
+But before you decide to recycle it, or worse still, throw it in the bin, think about repurposing and upcycling.
 It may take some time, and you may need to learn a bit more DIY while you’re at it, but there are huge benefits to doing this.
 You’ll be reducing waste and therefore helping the environment, and it’ll also give you the chance to get creative and learn some new skills!

 There are loads of ways to upcycle old pieces of furniture and give them a new lease of life, whether that’s painting it your favourite colour or adding new features like fancy handles or quirky legs.
 You could also transform tins and jars into plant pots, old crates, and doors into new pieces of furniture, and old ladders into stylish shelving units… The sky’s the limit!